-Cheetahs are the fastest animals on land, sprinting at an incredible 60mph!
-We salute these big cats and reveal how our conservationists are leading the fight to protect them.
+We're sharing ten incredible cheetah facts to salute these big cats.
+We'll also reveal how our conservationists are leading the fight to protect them.

 A cheetah chase usually lasts less than a minute, and covers just 200-300 metres.
 At full speed, the cheetah takes three strides a second, covering seven metres per stride - it's not surprising they tire quickly, and conserve energy for much of the time.
 One study found that cheetahs spent only 12% of their day moving around.

 Cheetah fact 2.
 When they do stir, cheetahs can accelerate faster than most sports cars

 They can go from nought to 60mph in three seconds flat.
 Their claws work rather like studs on football boots for extra grip when sprinting, while their long, muscular tail acts as a rudder, helping them make sharp turns, while chasing prey such as antelope or hares.